Taking Better Pet Dental X-rays Starts with Understanding the Bisecting Angle

 Patient factors influencing dental imaging

-Movement and patient comfort are additional factors to consider.
-Even under anaesthesia, tension in the jaw or limited opening can make certain views harder to obtain.
-This is why dental imaging is never identical between patients and why each case requires a custom approach.
+For example, this is why dental imaging is never identical between patients and why each case requires a custom approach.

 Building confidence in pet dental radiography